benjaminion/upgrading-ethereum-book/src/book.md

 #### Biasability analyses

 This section is fully optional.
 I got a bit carried away with the maths; it's fine to skip to the [next section](#verifiable-delay-functions).
+These examples are intended only as illustrations.
+They are not academic studies, and there are lots of loose ends.
+See the [further reading](#see-also) section below for links to some more up to date and rigorous discussions.

 To make discussion of RANDAO biasability more concrete I shall try to quantify what it means in practice with a couple of examples.
 In each case the entity "cheating" or "attacking" has control over a proportion of the stake $r$, either directly or through some sort of collusion, and we will assume that the remaining validators are all acting independently and correctly.
 We will also assume, of course, that individual `randao_reveal`s are uniformly random.

 In the first example, I will try to gain control of the RANDAO by permanently acquiring proposals in the last slots of an epoch.
 In the second example I will try to improve my expected number of block proposals by biasing the RANDAO when I get the opportunity to do so.
 In both cases I will be selectively making and withholding proposals having computed the best outcome: a process of "grinding" the RANDAO.

-These examples are intended only as illustrations.
-They are not academic studies, and there are lots of loose ends.
-It's very likely I've messed something up: probability is _hard_.
-I'd be very interested if anyone wanted to make them more rigorous and complete.
-Some related work, more simulation based, was previously done by [Runtime Verification](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf).

 ##### RANDAO takeover